Langoyo/software-testing/README.md

 # software-testing
-Software testing using different techniques using java and eclipse.
+Final project related with test-driven development.
+The techniques  used were EC and BV, functional and structural testing.